woa-a52s/Samsung-A52s-5G-Guides/Install/Manual-Guide/InstallWindowsManually.md

 - You can now reboot your phone and boot to Windows.

 ## Boot Windows

+> [!NOTE]
+> When booting OS, unplug the USB cable from the device.
+Otherwise, the host-mode USB drivers will not work in Windows.

 If you did everything right, Windows will now boot!
 Enjoy!